tansey/pycfr/README.md

 A python implementation of Counterfactual Regret Minimization (CFR) [1] for flop-style poker games like Texas Hold'em, Leduc, and Kuhn poker.
 The library currently implements both vanilla CFR, Chance Sampling (CS) CFR, and Public Chance Sampling (PCS) CFR [2].

-Note that this library is intended for *very* simple games.
+Note that this library is intended to automatically support relatively small games.
 It is written in pure python and is not optimized for speed nor memory usage.
 Full-scale Texas Hold'em will likely be too slow and too big to handle.
+You should use this library if you want to learn about CFR, you are doing research on toy problems, or you want to sanity check your implementation on a poker variant where no optimized code is publicly available.

 Creating a game tree
 --------------------